1. Your personal information is important to us

-4.1.3 professional practice information, including qualifications, addresses and areas of professional interest; and
+4.1.3 professional practice information, including qualifications, addresses and areas of professional interest

 4.1.4 information relating to your membership or Fellowship, assessments and continuing professional development requirements (as appropriate).

-If we receive unsolicited personal information, or information we would not ordinarily be permitted to collect, we will ordinarily destroy or de-identified that information.
+If we receive unsolicited personal information, or information we would not ordinarily be permitted to collect, we will ordinarily destroy or de-identify that information.